 RF lines transmission losses come probably from the unwanted reflections due to the transmission line routing and splitting needed to connect more reflectometry readout circuits – frequency multiplexing.
 This assumption should be tested and the optimum configuration of the PCB RF lines could be achieved by using again the Sonnet software for simulating the RF line scattering parameters.

+Since I have already obtained quite some experience with reflectometry setups I expect that it will be feasible to realize a state of the art gate reflectometry setup within one year.
+In particular since the group has three dilution refrigerators I will have enough time to characterize the reflectometry and optimize it.

 Spin dynamics experiments